ajCastiglione/react-weather-app/README.md

 <li><del>Implement reverse geo-coding using their lat lng to get info about their location, namely for the city. (will use google's reverse geocoding)</del></li>
 <li><del>Dynamic routing is setup, have a catch to check if the day being clicked is the current day - if so link back to home - otherwise link to the selected day</del></li>
 <li>Need to display the currently selected day's name, work on changing up the layout a bit to make it work for the information it comes with.</li>
-<li>Implement scroll to top functionality when a day is selected (done this before, just dont remember if it was vanillaJS or jquery)</li>
+<li><del>Implement scroll to top functionality when a day is selected (done this before, just dont remember if it was vanillaJS or jquery)</del></li>
+<li>Using jquery for smooth scrolling and ajax requests since jsonp is needed due to cors issue</li>
 </ol>